takkun-mint/FallGuysTools/README.md

     ・ Fixed a problem in which a player who was eliminated from the competition would finish first in a point-getting round. <br>
     ・ Fixed problem with reward loading count sound not playing. <br>
     ・ If the 5-count sound is disabled in the settings, the Roll off circling sound effect is also not played. <br>

+  ○ 2.5.02 <br>
+    ・ Fixed a problem where an error screen would suddenly appear. <br>
+    ・ Fixed an issue where restarting the game would prompt a restart. <br>
+    ・ When the 5-count sound is set to "Adjust to game" in the settings screen, the count sound for the remaining 5 seconds is now played in the Extreme Show. <br>
+    ・ Changed font size and type for TextA and B. <br>